pTheDevoted/Trithes/README.md

 The application integrates robust image-processing technologies and professional-grade forensic tools.

-## 📚 Technologies and Libraries Used
+## ðŸ“š Technologies and Libraries Used

 | Technology | Description |
 |:-----------|:------------|